chewyishere/Viodream/README.md

-Interactive visual performance for New World Symphony.
+Interactive visual performance for New World Symphony created and performed by Qiu Yi Wu
-Developer, Perfomer: Qiu yi Wu